hmrc/accessibility/docs/common-issues/error-summary.md

 The main cause of this issue is that the value in the `href` does not match the corresponding `id` of the control that contains the error.

-This can either by an invalid id, one that does not exist or an `id` of another part of the page, for example the fieldset containing a set of radio buttons.
+This can either be an invalid `id`, one that does not exist, or an `id` of another part of the page, for example linking to a fieldset that contains a set of radio buttons.

 ### Impact

-The user is unable to quickly navigate to the issue and has to look through the whole page to indentify the issue.
+The user is unable to quickly navigate to every issue and has to look through the whole page and indentify which issue relates to the broken link.

 ### Solution